betadots/openvox-training/20_working-with-puppet.md

 **Practice**:

-* Assign a variable with any value outside your node decrations in your site.pp
+* Assign a variable with any value outside your node decrations in your `manifests/site.pp`
 * Use this variable as title in your `notify` resource
 * Run `puppet apply` on your `manifests/site.pp`
 * Now add the same variable inside your node declaration and assign a differnt value
 * Rerun `puppet apply` and compare the results

+A sample solution can be found [here](./solutions/40_variables.md).

 ### Access to Variables in differnt scopes